Your Practice Online

 What is the risk of Wet AMD in the good eye?

 There is a 50 percent chance that the "good" eye will develop Wet AMD.
-Therefore it is essential that the patient monitors the vision in the good eye with the Amsler grid and report any new or increasing distorsion promptly to the Ophthalmologist.
+Therefore, it is essential that the patient monitors the vision in the good eye with the Amsler grid and report any new or increasing distortion promptly to the Ophthalmologist.
 Vitamin and Zinc supplementation works best in this situation to reduce the risk of Wet AMD in the good eye.
 Speak to your ophthalmologist about this.

-Macular Degeneration (AMD)
+• Macular Degeneration Foundation